 Part of our mission of Bethel Horizons is to host retreats related to our mission.
 Our earliest gatherings took place in the farmhouse on the Anderson site.
 In 1978, the Barn Retreat Center was constructed.
 The center consists of 26 beds, a kitchen, dining room shirt canteen, meeting room with fireplace, game room, showers and restrooms.
 The top of the barn also has a deck which is used for seasonal programs.
 In 2001, work on the Prairie Center was completed.
 The Prairie Center consists of 72 beds, a large meeting room, a large dining room, kitchen, upstairs lounge, apartment, as well as common restrooms It too has a deck used for programs.

-Bethel Horizons Foundation, Inc. is directed by a nine person board of directors who must be members in good standing with Bethel Lutheran Church There is also a Friends of Horizons liaison and a church council liaison to the board.
+Bethel Horizons Foundation, Inc. is directed by a 14 member board of directors.
+There is also a church council liaison to the board.
 A recording secretary keeps monthly minutes of the board meetings.